 “Yeah,” Eric said.
 “That’s something we should suggest at the next meeting.”

-“Adam, you said the bullies that bothered you were suspended for a week and a day.
+“Adam, you said the bullies that bothered you were suspended for one week and one day.
 When are they coming back?”
 John asked.

 “Do you think they’ll go after you again?”